Trinitui/100-days-of-code/log.md

 **Today's Progress**: More work in Codepen!
 And on AndrewBot.
 That still isn't totally working.

 **Thoughts:** The little things take up a lot of time.
 I also saw a cool video about how to make my GitHub page better!
-May do that.
+I worked on that, which was a markdown-related project.

 **Link to work:** [RocketPage on CodePen](https://codepen.io/Trinitui/full/YzqyvJL)